jojawhi/rockPaperScissors/README.md

 # Jojawhi's Rock Paper Scissors assignment for The Odin Project

 For my attempt at the Rock Paper Scissors game, I wanted to make it a little more challenging.
 After going through the JS units in the course, I felt I had a good understanding of how to approach the basic project criteria, so I jazzed it up a little to enahnce my learning.
-I decided to do Rock Paper Scissors Lizard Spock, even though I was never a huge fan of Big Bang Theory, to get the extra practice with writing JS and to keep my CSS layout skills strong.
+I decided to do Rock Paper Scissors Lizard Spockto get the extra practice with writing JS and to keep my CSS layout skills strong.
+I was never a huge fan of Big Bang Theory, but I love me some Star Trek.

 ## Learning Focus